Huddersfield: Railway

+There are no direct services to London; passengers have to change at Leeds or Manchester Piccadilly for ongoing services with London North Eastern Railway or Avanti West Coast respectively.

-At the station, there are two internet famous cats: black & white Felix and younger pure black Bolt.
-They have released merchandise and have published a book.
+Two internet-famous cats have frequented the station: black and white Felix and younger pure black Bolt.
+Merchandise has been produced and a book published.

 Canal

-The Huddersfield Broad Canal, originally the Sir John Ramsden Canal, and the Huddersfield Narrow Canal are both navigable by narrowboat, and the broad canal by wider craft, wind around the south side of town.
-To the rear of the YMCA in the Turnbridge section is an electrically operated road bridge, which is still in use, to raise the road and allow boat traffic to pass.
+The Huddersfield Broad Canal, originally the Sir John Ramsden Canal, and the Huddersfield Narrow Canal are both navigable by narrowboat; the broad canal by wider craft, wind around the south side of town.

+To the rear of the YMCA, in the Turnbridge section, is an electrically-operated road bridge; it is still in use, to raise the road and allow boat traffic to pass.
 This bridge originally used a windlass.

 Education

 As well as primary and secondary schools, which cover compulsory and sixth form education for the town's population, Huddersfield has two sixth form colleges: Huddersfield New College at Salendine Nook and Greenhead College west of the town centre.
 Huddersfield Grammar School is the only independent school for secondary education up to age 16.

-The town has a further education college, Kirklees College formed following the merger of Dewsbury College and Huddersfield Technical College.
-Its one establishment of higher education is the University of Huddersfield, whose chancellor until 2019 was the Duke of York.
-The actor Patrick Stewart from Mirfield is emeritus chancellor.
+The town has a further education college, Kirklees College, formed following the merger of Dewsbury College and Huddersfield Technical College.
+Its one establishment of higher education is the University of Huddersfield, whose chancellor until 2019 was the former Prince Andrew.
+The actor Patrick Stewart, from Mirfield, is emeritus chancellor.

 Sport

 Association and rugby league football codes are the main spectator sports in Huddersfield.
 The John Smith's Stadium is home to both professional clubs in the town.
 The rugby club left its Fartown home to share the association football club's ground at Leeds Road, both clubs then left Leeds Road in 1994 to share the stadium.
 The town also has Rugby Union clubs and the Huddersfield Rams Aussie Rules club.
-In May 2022 the town made national and world headlines when its 2 professional sports teams both played in finals in London on the same weekend on the 28/29 May unfortunately both clubs lost their respective finals, The Giants narrowly losing the rugby league challenge cup final to Wigan, while the Terriers also lost narrowly to Nottingham Forest in the football play off promotion final.
+In May 2022, the town made national and world headlines when its 2 professional sports teams both played in finals in London on the same weekend on 28/29 May unfortunately both clubs lost their respective finals, The Giants narrowly losing the rugby league challenge cup final to Wigan, while the Terriers also lost narrowly to Nottingham Forest in the football play off promotion final.